 In a LinkedIn forum for graphic designers, I asked a simple question: “How many hours do you spend on a logo design project?”.
-It’s an over simplified question I know, but I wanted to get an approximate idea on how many hours other designers were actually spending on their logo design projects.
-As of this writing, 134 designers responded.
-The answers surprised me a bit.
-(UPDATE: LinkedIn has oddly removed their polling features, so I can no longer link to the results of the poll).
+It’s an over simplified question I know, but I wanted to get an approximate idea on how many work hours other designers were investing in their logo design projects.
+In total, 134 designers responded to the poll… enough of a sampling to warrant a discussion.

-Sure, it’s not overly difficult to create a good looking logo in a matter of hours, yet there’s more to logo creation than just aesthetics.
-It’s crucial to understand the client’s needs and create a design that’s not only aesthetically pleasing, but also adheres to the basic elements of good logo design.
+I have a difficult time understanding how 2 hours (or 6) is near enough time to create anything of quality.
+Sure, it’s possible to get lucky and whip up a decent design quickly, yet there’s whole lot more to logo creation than just aesthetics.
+It’s crucial to understand the client’s needs and create a design that’s not just visually pleasing, but also adheres to the basic elements of good logo design.
 A strong logo should be unique, timeless, versatile, memorable and appropriate.
-This is no easy task and not a process that should be rushed.
+This is no easy task and not a process that can or should be rushed.

 “I’m amazed that you guys can generally create a logo so quickly.
 Perhaps I’m doing it wrong, but it will take me 4 hours just to question, research and start sketching ideas.
 I’ve kept track of all the design work I’ve created over the years and I’d say on average a logo design takes somewhere between 10 and 20 hours to complete.
 Sometimes longer but almost never less than 10 hours for me.
 I am a perfectionist however.”